-Diagnosis: A mother with an A- blood type (rhesus negative) delivers a jaundiced live male infant.
+Diagnosis: A mother with an A- blood type (rhesus negative) delivers a jaundiced live male infant (single spontaneous delivery).
 Cord blood tests reveal the baby's blood type to be A+ (rhesus positive).
 Rhesus incompatibility is diagnosed and Anti-D injection is administered to the mother.